095056/Luis/Package-Management.md

 If for some reason `termux-change-repo` is not available, you can manually edit `sources.list` to replace the `main` url with a value obtained from [Termux Mirrors List](https://github.com/termux/termux-packages/wiki/Mirrors).
 Run `nano $PREFIX/etc/apt/sources.list` to edit it.
 This will not change the urls of `other package repositories`, to change those run `pkg install termux-tools` afterwards and use `termux-change-repo` or manually edit their files under `$PREFIX/etc/apt/sources.list.d` directory.

 Changing the mirror may specially be needed if a user is still using `bintray` as the mirror or `pkg upgrade` command hasn't been run in a while to update termux package related scripts.

-The URLs changing to weird characters with `ipfs.io`, `10.via0.com` or `dweb.link` as the domain is normal due to IPFS usage.

 Note that during certain times of the day, some mirrors like [xeffys's](https://github.com/termux/termux-packages/wiki/Mirrors#mirrors-by-xeffyr) may not be available, so either wait or change to a different mirror.